-If the foot switch remains pressed for longer than half a second, the specimen stops in the next upper end position.

-• Press the foot switch again to stop it.
-The specimen stops in the next upper end position.
+- If the foot switch remains pressed for longer than half a second, the specimen stops in the next upper end position. - Press the foot switch again to stop it.
+The specimen then stops in the next programmed end position of the vertical stroke, depending on which stop position is active.